Skip to main content

 GHK-Cu as a Gene Expression Modulator

 The peptide GHK-Cu offers a compelling alternative or complementary approach to direct senolysis.
 Research has shown that GHK is capable of modulating the expression of thousands of human genes, effectively resetting cellular activity.
-A landmark 2012 study by Loren Pickart et al. demonstrated that GHK could reverse the signature in human fibroblasts from a state associated with cancerous lesions to one more aligned with health.
+A landmark 2012 study by Loren Pickart et al. demonstrated that GHK could reverse the gene expression signature in human fibroblasts from a state associated with cancerous lesions to one more aligned with health.
 This capacity for large-scale genetic reprogramming is highly relevant to combating senescence.

 GHK-Cu can influence key pathways implicated in the senescence response.
 For instance, it has been shown to upregulate genes involved in DNA repair and antioxidant defense while downregulating those associated with inflammation and tissue destruction.
 This action can be interpreted as a strategy to prevent cells from reaching the threshold of damage that triggers the senescence program in the first place.